ESteinman/git_first_ponging_with_andreas/README.md

 ### Quote 3

 "Whatya get the f*ck outta here before I shove your quotation book up your fat f*cking ass" - Tony

+### Quote 4
+"Nuke the entire site from orbit - it's the only way to be sure" - Lt.
+Ripley